gohugoio/hugoDocs/content/en/functions/collections/Union.md

 ## OR filter in where query

-This is also very useful to use as `OR` filters when combined with where:
+This is also useful as `OR` filters when combined with where:

 ```go-html-template
 {{ $pages := where .Site.RegularPages "Type" "not in" (slice "page" "about") }}